Founder and Executive Director

 MA Computer Application, Indira Gandhi National Open University

 Sonu has 5 years of experience in web development.
 He received his masters degree in Computer Application from Indira Gandhi National Open University.
 Before joining the Omprakash team, Sonu worked for a US-based multinational IT company.
-Originally from Bihar, India, he now lives and works near New Delhi.
+Originally from rural Bihar, Sonu now lives and works in Bihar's capital city, Patna.
 In his spare time, Sonu enjoys learning new technologies, playing cricket, playing music and hanging out with his friends.

 EdGE Mentor and Program Strategist